StanleyGoldman/AzurePublishHelpers/Readme.md

 This sample contains the following files and projects:

-    AzureDeploy.targets: An MSBuild Targets file which will automatically package your Windows Azure projects and call a PowerShell script to deploy it to the cloud.
+AzureDeploy.ps1
-    AzureDeploy.ps1: A PowerShell script to deploy a packaged Windows Azure application to the cloud.
+*A PowerShell script to deploy a packaged Windows Azure application to the cloud.
+ImportPublishSettings.exe
-    ImportPublishSettings.exe: A command-line tool which can import Windows Azure credentials from a .publishsettings file so it can be used on a build server
+*A command-line tool which can import Windows Azure credentials from a .publishsettings file so it can be used on a build server
+AzurePublishHelpers.dll
-    AzurePublishHelpers.dll: A library of helper functions used by AzureDeploy.ps1 and ImportPublishSettings.exe.
+*A library of helper functions used by AzureDeploy.ps1 and ImportPublishSettings.exe.

 Setting up your Build

 To set up your build server:

-    Install Windows Azure SDK 1.6 (http://www.microsoft.com/windowsazure/sdk)
+    Install Windows Azure SDK 1.7 (https://www.windowsazure.com/en-us/develop/downloads/)
-    Install Windows Azure Platform PowerShell Cmdlets (http://wappowershell.codeplex.com) Compile the code in this sample (ImportPublishSettings.exe and AzurePublishHelpers.dll) Copy both files to C:\Build on your build server Install AzurePublishHelpers.dll as a PowerShell cmdlet by copying to: C:\Windows\System32\WindowsPowerShell\v1.0\Modules\AzurePublishHelpers (or C:\Windows\SysWOW64\WindowsPowerShell\v1.0\Modules\AzurePublishHelpers if you are running a 32-bit build on a 64-bit machine)
+    Install Windows Azure Platform PowerShell Cmdlets (https://www.windowsazure.com/en-us/manage/downloads/) Compile the code in this sample (ImportPublishSettings.exe and AzurePublishHelpers.dll) Copy both files to C:\Build on your build server Install AzurePublishHelpers.dll as a PowerShell cmdlet by copying to: C:\Windows\System32\WindowsPowerShell\v1.0\Modules\AzurePublishHelpers (or C:\Windows\SysWOW64\WindowsPowerShell\v1.0\Modules\AzurePublishHelpers if you are running a 32-bit build on a 64-bit machine)